danieleskandar/Gaussian-Head-Viewer/README.md

 ## Acknowledgements

-We would like to express our gratitude to the original repository [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer) for providing the foundation upon which this work is built.
+-   The foundation for this work is based on the original repository [GaussianSplattingViewer](https://github.com/limacv/GaussianSplattingViewer).
+-   Code for binding Gaussian files with the FLAME model was sourced from the [GaussianAvatars](https://github.com/ShenhanQian/GaussianAvatars) repository.